Analysis | Election-fraud promoter Maria Bartiromo offers alternate contenders for the title of ‘big lie’

 See also:

 The “Hunter Biden laptop.”
 The “lie” here, it seems, is that much of the media treated revelations purportedly derived from a laptop once belonging to Joe Biden’s son as unimportant or dubious.
 There were and are reasons to retain both of those positions.
-There’s been an ongoing effort to surface new aspects of the material from that device (a device, mind you, that has not been made publicly available for scrutiny) that are deployed as lines of attack against Biden.
+There has been an ongoing effort to surface new aspects of the material from that device (a device, mind you, that has not been made publicly available for scrutiny) that are deployed as lines of attack against Biden.

 For what it’s worth, the specific claim that Hunter Biden had received money from the wife of a former mayor of Moscow is disputed, as was reported in the media.
 His business dealings with a Chinese interest were similarly reviewed.